 In Canada, retail sales of food and beverage stores amounted to over 120 billion Canadian dollars in 2017.
 In the 2017/18 financial year, the majority of food retailer sales were made in Loblaw Companies Ltd. stores, with sales reaching around 32.47 billion Canadian dollars.
 Source: Food Retail in Canada

-This is how I like to describe having money in your pocket, spending money and then being upset or shocked at how much you spent when you didn’t intend too.
+Spending the money and then being upset or shocked at how much you paid when you didn’t intend to.

 - Would you spend less?

-Some grocery stores offer two sizes of shopping carts like Zehrs for example which I love because you don’t always need a large one and carrying a basket might not be ideal for everyone.
+Some grocery stores offer two sizes of shopping carts like Zehrs, which I love because you don’t always need a large one, and carrying a basket might not be ideal for everyone.

-Costco by far has the largest shopping carts but that’s intentional as they sell everything in Bulk which means large-sized packaging.
+Costco, by far, has the most prominent shopping carts, but that’s intentional as they sell everything in bulk, which means large-sized Packaging.

-If you have a look at the shopping carts they are now designed with a sales strategy in mind from the beverage holder to the different levels of storage.
+If you look at the shopping carts, they are designed with a sales strategy in mind, from the beverage holder to the different storage levels.

-Put it this way, a grocery cart is like a pantry of kitchen cupboard where they have added shelves anywhere they can so you can conveniently sit a product.
+Put it this way: a grocery cart is like a pantry or kitchen cupboard.

-One taste and you’re sold.
-That’s the sales strategy behind free food samples at the supermarket especially Costco where consumer flock for tastes of products they may not have tried yet.
+That’s the sales strategy behind free food samples at the supermarket, especially Costco, where consumers flock for tastes of new products.

 Is it worth it for the manufacturer?
 Of course!